SHADES2003/Loan_Ques_bot_csi/README.md

 python -m venv venv
 # On Windows
 venv\Scripts\activate
-# On Unix or MacOS
-source venv/bin/activate

 3. Install dependencies:
 bash
 pip install -r requirements.txt

 ## Usage
 1. Start the application:
 bash
 streamlit run loan_qa_bot.py

 2. Open your web browser and navigate to:
    - Local URL: http://localhost:8501
    - The application will automatically open in your default browser

 3. Ask questions about loan applications using the text input field

-## Features in Detail

 ### 1. Data Analysis Capabilities
 - Approval rate analysis by various factors